mz5252/ImageQ/README.md

 3. Ensure all files are placed in the same folder within MATLAB Drive for easy reference

 ### Step 4: Launch the GUI
-1. In the MATLAB Online interface, go to the Editor tab
+1. In the MATLAB Online interface, open main.m file and go to the Editor tab
 2. Click “Run” button

 #### Notes: